 We may earn income from links in this post.
 Please read this Disclosure for details.

-Patzcuaro Dia de Muertos – Day of the Dead Traditions
+Unique Day of the Dead Traditions in Janitzio

 While the island of Janitzio is best known for its night of Day of the Dead celebrations (Noche de Muertos takes place November 1 and Dia de Muertos, Day of the Dead and All Souls Day is November 2nd.), it’s worth arriving a day or two earlier to watch the preparations.

-Begin your experience by browsing the sugar skulls, altar decorations and Day of the Dead artisans markets in Patzcuaro.
+Begin your experience by browsing the sugar skulls, altar decorations and artisans markets set up for Day of the Dead in Pátzcuaro.

-Check out our post on the Ultimate Playlist of the Best Mariachi Songs to Request if you’re thinking of requesting a song.
+Pro Tip: Check out our Playlist of the Best Mariachi Songs to Request if you’re thinking of requesting a song.

-Their romance was interrupted by the arrival of the Spanish conquerors and their souls, along with those of 21 ghostly boatmen, still live in the shadowy blue lake, guarding a treasure of fantastic riches.
+Their romance was interrupted by the arrival of the Spanish conquerors.
+It’s said that their souls, along with those of 21 ghostly boatmen, still live in the shadowy blue lake, guarding a treasure of fantastic riches.

 But there is a legend behind the Dia de Muertos ceremony of fanning the butterfly nets.